sluglinux/sluglinux.org/contact.md

-Title: Contact
+---
-Category: Contact
+title: Contact
-Slug: contact
+authors: stevenix
-Authors: stevenix
+---

 If you are new to GNU/Linux and have any questions, feel free to sign up and post on our mailing list.
 This is also where you will find the most up to date